 Front fork on mid-budget e-bikes is often without suspension.
 Such forks tend to break down rather fast even under light riding conditions.
 Sooner or later you will have to think about replacing one.

 As far as we know, there are no spring forks that can work adequately with a weight of 130 kg or more (290 pounds or more).
 So only air compression forks can work.
-Look at the models at least as good as RockShox Recon Solo Air (link to purchase).
+Look at the models at least as good as RockShox Recon Solo Air (see on Amazon).

 Wheel selection for overweight riders

 We suggest changing e-bike wheels when this moment comes.
 Even the second-hand wheels, if they are worked on by a competent mechanic, should serve at least one or two active seasons.

 When you see the first signs of end-of-life for the rear wheel (cracks in the pistons, where the spokes are inserted), a new rear wheel should be put in place.
 We would recommend taking an inexpensive freeride wheel (such as the Alexrim DM24, for example – see on Amazon).